liferay/liferay-docs/discover/portal/articles/110-collaboration/04-collaborating/02-message-boards/05-mb-subscriptions-lists.markdown

 +$$$

-**Note**: Depending on your mail provider, if you're using multiple devices to access email through POP, you might need to configure in your POP settings something like Gmail's *recent mode*.
-In Gmail, recent mode assures that emails go to all your devices instead of only the the first client that receives the email.
+**Note**: Depending on your mail provider, if you use multiple devices to access email through POP, you might need to configure in your POP settings something like Gmail's *recent mode*.
+In Gmail, recent mode assures that emails go to all your devices instead of only the first client that receives the email.
 To enable recent mode in Gmail, for example, prefix the value of your POP client's Username or Email field with `recent:`.

 $$$